Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hyponatraemia.md

 		- Coma
 - Presence and severity of symptoms are related to severity of hyponatraemia and speed of derangement (as indicated above)
 # Workup
+- The main goals in the assessment of hyponatraemia are:
+	1.

 - Determine serum osmolality
 - Hypotonic hyponatraemia
 	- Determine volume status